-4 START UP
+4. START UP

-Once the chamber is assembled, leveled, and all connections have been made, turn on the power to the chamber.
+Once the chamber is assembled, leveled, and all connections have been made, turn on the power to the chamber and allow to run before starting any programs.
 Ensure that the chamber is operating properly before introducing any research material.

-4.1 Start Up Procedure
+4.1 Start Up Preparation